rkillickdev/spelling-bee-scramble/README.md

 * [How to check if a div is empty](https://bobbyhadz.com/blog/javascript-check-if-div-is-empty)
 * [Disabling scramble letter buttons after click so it cannot be selected more than once](https://stackoverflow.com/questions/23724639/make-a-button-unclickable-after-one-click)
 * Used this [article](https://css-tricks.com/overriding-default-button-styles/) to learn about removing default styling from buttons.
 Referenced and modified some code [here](https://codepen.io/andy-set-studio/pen/Vxpjvo)
+* Referenced these articles when considering how to make the square tiles responsive and stay square across various screen sizes.
+[Article 1](https://stackoverflow.com/questions/66817240/how-to-make-css-grid-container-keep-responsive-square-size) and [Article 2](https://stackoverflow.com/questions/46548987/a-grid-layout-with-responsive-squares) gave me the soution to use 100% padding-top on my letter-tile class.

 <br>